usnistgov/SpectrumBrowser/devel/README.md

 Testing testing and more testing is needed.
 Please report bugs and suggestions.
 Use the issue tracker on github to report issues.

-For HTTPS support, you need to run the production Nginx web server.
-See configuration instructions in the nginx directory.